Eslöv: Water, gas and electricity

 In 1884, the first telephone lines were planted in Eslöv and at the end of the year, there were 30 subscribers.
 In 1905, the water tower at Kvarngatan, the waterworks at Villavägen and the gas plant at Gasverksgatan were ready for use.
 The gas plant was discontinued in the late 1950s and the buildings were demolished in 1962.
 In 1968, the new water tower on Fäladen was taken into operation and thus replaced the old water tower.

 AB Sydvatten was founded in 1966 by the cities of Malmö, Helsingborg, Lund, Landskrona and Eslöv.
 Subsequently, the municipalities of Burlöv, Höganäs, Kävlinge, Lomma, Staffanstorp, Svalöv, Svedala and Vellinge have also joined.
 The Bolmen tunnel began being built in 1975 for it to be put into use in October 1987.
-The water runs from Lake Bolmen in Småland via an 8 mile long tunnel to Perstorp and then into a 2.5 mile long raw water pipeline to Ringsjöverket in Stehag where it is cleaned.
+The water runs from Lake Bolmen in Småland via an 8 mile long tunnel to Perstorp and then into a 2.5 mile long raw water pipeline to Ringsjöverket in Stehag where it is purified.

 In 1909, a treatment plant was built on the peat bog in the south, the current Edelbergsparken.
 The same year, the City Council appointed a committee with the task of looking more closely at the electricity issue and in 1911 the first transformer station was ready.
 In the 1920s, the gas lamps in Eslöv were changed to electric lighting.
 A new treatment plant was ready in Ellinge in 1937 and a new main transformer station was commissioned in 1952.

 In 1920, the first fire engine was purchased for Eslöv.
 In 1925, the fire brigade was replaced by Eslöv's first professional fire service.
 In 1985, district heating was built in Eslöv.